danielelozzi/SPEED/index.md

 * **Data Viewer**: A separate window that allow the visualization of DICOM/BIDS metadata and the visualization/plot the data.
 * **Multi-Task YOLO**: Pre-trained and custom object detection, segmentation, and pose estimation using a wide range of YOLO models.
 * **Data Interoperability**: Convert data to and from standard formats like BIDS and DICOM.
+* **Video-in-Video**: A specialized video generation mode that replaces the scene camera view with the on-screen content the user is watching, synchronized with gaze and events.

 ## Getting Started